 - 1. SERVICES PROVIDED

 - a) The services to be provided to each other are not restricted to, but may include:

 - i.
 Snow removal;

 - ii.
 Road and street maintenance;

 - iii.
-Groundskeeping;
+Groundskeeping; and

 - iv.
-Application of Dust Debatement; and
+Application of Dust Abatement;

-- v.
-Grader Maintenance.

 - a) Services provided upon request and acceptance of costs by the Village. - b) Invoiced amount becomes payable within 30 days of the date of invoice.